zhexuandliu/RtsneWithP/README.md

 ## Installation

 This package is modified from R package `Rtsne` (version 0.17) \[1\].
-We added an extra output to assess the similarity matrix in the input space, i.e. $p_{ij}$’s \[2\].
+We added an extra output to have access to the similarity matrix in the input space, i.e. $p_{ij}$’s \[2\].

 To install the package from the github repository, use: